erickarbe/gccastatamic/content/collections/pages/home.md

         id: m9e9k5dl
         link_eyebrow: Visit
         link_heading: 'Experience Art in Every Corner'
+        link_content:
+          -
+            type: paragraph
+            attrs:
+              textAlign: left
+            content:
+              -
+                type: text
-        link_content: 'Discover a world of creativity at GCCA.
+                text: 'Discover a world of creativity at GCCA.
 Stroll through our dynamic Main Gallery and Community Gallery, where international, national, regional, and local artists share their stories.
 Whether you’re a first-time visitor or an art enthusiast, each visit promises new perspectives and inspiration.'
         type: new_link_panel
         enabled: true
         link_url: '#'